abelardojarab/gputeachingkit-labs/Module7/ThrustHistogramSort/description.markdown

 # Prerequisites

-Before starting this lab, make sure that:
+Before starting this lab, make sure that you have completed all of the Module 7 lecture videos.

-* Requirement 1

-* Requirement 2

 # Instructions